kilmn25/COMP1002-2311855-wasdasdw/README.txt

+⚠ USE A TERMINAL WHICH HAS THE ABILITY TO DISPLAY EMOJIS AND OTHER SYMBOLS, SUCH AS THE ONE BUILT INTO VISUAL STUDIO CODE ⚠

-⚠ run "game_main.py" to start the game
+run "game_main.py" to start the game